byu-controlbook/controlbook_public/README.md

 # LECTURE MATERIAL
 (Under construction) The following lecture materials are included as a resource for instructors.
 The slides closely follow the book.
-We welcome suggestions on how these slides might be improved.//
+We welcome suggestions on how these slides might be improved.

 | Chapter | PDF Slides | Powerpoint | Last Modified |
 |---------|------------|------------|----------|